MikeColetta/Code-Quiz/README.md

 After I mapped out the quiz in it's entirety I started to add the functions that would implement the -10 second penalty to every wrong answer button pushed.
 I then set up the functionality for displaying the score, caching the user initials, and setting up the scoreboard.

 Some big hurdles I had involved stopping the time interval and creating the local storage.
+I realized my timer was not stopping unless it reached zero.
+So I moved the if statement stopping the timer if the player beat the quiz before the timer reaching zero.
+I also made a new variable to represent if the game was finished or not.
+For local storage I initially had the score and initials in two separate data storage variables.
+With help from my tutor I switched them to be a part of an array.
+I then call on them at the beginning of my application.

 ## Project Link